theNicelander/ck3_blood_mage/README.md

 - You want a way for your character to live forever, without being completely immortal
 - You want your character to gain positive physical traits (intelligent, beautiful, etc) in a way that feels part of the game

+Blood Mages can drain **Lifeforce** out of other characters, to extend their lifespan.
+The life

 **Maximum compatibility**: Doesn't overwrite any base game files to work with most other mods, even large overhaul mods such as EK2 or AGOT (tested).

+## High level

 ## Blood Mage Trait and Specialisation

 The Blood Mage trait features five unique specialisation tracks:

-- **Ancient**: Master longevity and defy aging
+- **Ancient**: Survive
-- **Enlightenment**: Enhance personal magical power and potential
+- **Enlightenment**: Strengthen yourself
-- **Bloodline**: Strengthen your dynasty through blood magic
+- **Bloodline**: Strengthen your dynasty
-- **Benediction**: Perfect healing and enhancement of others
+- **Benediction**: Healing and strengthen others
-- **Hematurgy**: Absorb traits and harvest lifeforce from the unworthy
+- **Hematurgy**: Absorb traits and harvest lifeforce

-Each track gains experience as you use related abilities, with progressive tiers providing escalating benefits like increased lifespan, skill bonuses, and exclusive abilities.
+Each track gains experience as you use related abilities, each with 10 tiers with benefits like increased lifespan, skill bonuses.

 ## Lifeforce System